|Size:||6.0 in x 9.0 in|

 7. Cultivating Skill in the “Art of Arts”: Gregory the Great on Pastoral Balance

 “In an age of head-spinning change, Gavin Ortlund rightly calls evangelicals to stand their ground and recover the theological ground already plowed by earlier generations.
 When the very foundations are being shaken, it is vital that churches recover their center of gravity by retrieving the past—what Bernard Ramm once called ‘the evangelical heritage.’
 Evangelicals are not the first generation to have received the gospel.
 Accordingly, Ortlund here issues a manifesto about the importance of retrieving theological tradition.
 He then practices what he preaches in a series of astute case studies that mine the past to fund the present.”

-Kevin J. Vanhoozer, Research Professor of Systematic Theology, Trinity Evangelical Divinity School; author, Is There a Meaning in This Text?; The Drama of Doctrine; Hearers and Doers; Biblical Authority after Babel; and Faith Speaking Understanding
+Kevin J. Vanhoozer, Research Professor of Systematic Theology, Trinity Evangelical Divinity School; author, Is There a Meaning in This Text?; The Drama of Doctrine and Biblical Authority after Babel

 “Anyone convinced that evangelical and ancient are opposites should read this book.
 Gavin Ortlund provides a compelling case for retrieving patristic and medieval theology.
 Mining the premodern tradition, Ortlund reminds us of neglected and forgotten insights on the creator-creature distinction, divine simplicity, and atonement theology.
 An excellent contribution to Protestant retrieval theology!”

 Hans Boersma, Chair, Order of St. Benedict Servants of Christ Endowed Professorship in Ascetical Theology, Nashotah House Theological Seminary